Khovanskii bases, higher rank valuations and tropical geometry

 Let $C$ be an open cone in the tropical variety $\T(I)$.
-We say that $C$ is a {\it prime cone} if the corresponding initial ideal $\In_C(I) \subset \k[x_1, \ldots, x_n]$ is a prime ideal.\footnote{By abuse of terminology, occasionally we may refer to a closed cone as a prime cone, in which case we mean that its relative interior is a prime cone.} The first main result of the paper is the following (Section \ref{sec-val-from-prime-cone}). \begin{THM} For each prime cone $C$ in the tropical variety $\T(I)$ {that lies in the Gr\"obner region $\GR(I)$}, there exists a discrete valuation $\v: A \setminus \{0\} \to \Q^d$ such that $\B$ is a finite Khovanskii basis for $(A, \v)$.
-Moreover, the rank of $\v$ is at least the dimension of the prime cone $C$. \end{THM}
+We say that $C$ is a {\it prime cone} if the corresponding initial ideal $\In_C(I) \subset \k[x_1, \ldots, x_n]$ is a prime ideal.\footnote{By abuse of terminology, occasionally we may refer to a closed cone as a prime cone, in which case we mean that its relative interior is a prime cone.} The first main result of the paper is the following (Section \ref{sec-val-from-prime-cone}). \begin{THM} For each prime cone $C$ in the tropical variety $\T(I)$ one can construct a discrete valuation $\v=\v_C: A \setminus \{0\} \to \Q^d$ such that: (1) $\B$ is a finite Khovanskii basis for $(A, \v)$, (2) the rank of $\v$ is at least the dimension of the prime cone $C$ and, (3) the associated graded $\gr_\v(A)$ is isomorphic to $\k[x_1, \ldots, x_n]/\In_C(I)$. \end{THM}

 We call a valuation $\v: A \setminus \{0\} \to \Q^r$ a {\it subductive valuation} if it possesses a finite Khovanskii basis and the subduction algorithm, with respect to this Khovanskii basis, always terminates (Definition \ref{def-subductive-val}).
 The next theorem is the second main result of the paper.
 It shows that, when $A$ is positively graded, subductive valuations are exactly valuations that arise from prime cones in the tropical variety.